Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Learn more about motor vehicle laws in the state at the South Carolina Distracted Driving Laws South Carolina Distracted Driving Laws page.
 Although texting while driving has been illegal in South Carolina since December 2014, the state does not have any other restrictions in place on cell phone use while driving.

 You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.
-State law requires that all children under 5 years of age be properly restrained in child seats.
-Some states also require younger, smaller children to sit in the back seat.
+State law requires that all children under 8 years of age be properly restrained in child seats.
+Children under 8 must sit in the back seat.

 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 Helmets are mandatory for all motorcycle riders on the installation.